my-janala/app-modernisation-demo/README.md

 - Hardcoded file paths make configuration updates difficult and less portable.

 **How to modernize:**

-**How to modernize:**
 How you address this depends on the function of the file in local storage:

 - **Logging:** Log to standard output and use a centralized log collector to analyze the logs.
 - **Caching:** Use a cache backing service (such as Redis or Memcached) instead of writing cache data to the local file system.
 - **Configuration:** Store configuration settings in environment variables or mount them into the container using Kubernetes ConfigMaps, so they can be updated without code changes.
 - **Data storage:** Use a database backing service for relational data or a persistent data storage system, rather than writing to local files.
-- **Temporary data storage:** Use the file system of a running container only for brief, single-transaction caches or temporary files that can be safely lost if the
+- **Temporary data storage:** Use the file system of a running container only for brief, single-transaction caches or temporary files that can be safely lost if the container restarts.
+- Use **environment variables** for configuration, or mount configuration files using **Kubernetes ConfigMaps**.

 **Example (ConfigMap as file):**
 ```yaml